VCurry20/pands-project/README.md

 ```

-This process can also be used to provide stastical information about the individual Iris species:
+This code can also be used to provide stastical information about the individual Iris species:

 <table>